-The use of "she" in the second sentence makes it clear that the information that follows is still from that same source.
-Of course, you have many different options for referring back to the author without providing the full citation.
+Dillon and Bushman (2017) conducted an experiment to test whether exposure to a film with guns influenced children's use of guns during play.
+They found that participants who saw movie characters using guns were more likely to hold a gun and pull the trigger, as well as play more aggressively.
+The use of "they" in the second sentence makes it clear that the information that follows is still from that same source.
+Of course, you have many different options for referring back to the author or source without providing the full citation.
 Choose the wording that makes the most sense for your particular context and that will make it clear to whom you are referring.

-Second, sometimes you will have a sentence that is partially your own idea and partially information from a source you have found.
+Distinguishing Between Your Own and Others' Ideas.
+Sometimes you will have a sentence that is partially your own idea and partially information from a source you have found.
 The most important thing in deciding where and how to include the source citation is to make sure it is clear which part is which.
 The following example illustrates the use of a concept from a textbook and its application to the author's own life:

-I often have noticed the role of the looking-glass self, which refers to the image of ourselves that we see in the gaze of another person (West & Turner, 2007), in my own relationships with friends, family and significant others.
+I often have noticed the role of the looking-glass self, which refers to the image of ourselves that we see in the gaze of another person (West & Turner, 2018), in my own relationships with friends, family and significant others.

 The location of this citation makes it clear that the material directly in front of it is from that particular source, while the rest of the sentence is the author's own idea.
-Putting the citation at the very end of this sentence would imply that West and Turner discussed the looking-glass self as it pertains to your own relationships, which is not the case.
+Putting the citation at the very end of this sentence would imply that West and Turner (2018) discussed the looking-glass self as it pertains to your own relationships, which is not the case.

-Third, it is especially important to be careful about citation location when there are multiple sources being cited in a single document.
+Distinguishing Between Multiple Sources.
+It is especially important to be careful about citation location when there are multiple sources being cited in a single document.
 Using a pronoun such as "they" may not be enough to help the reader know which source you're referring to, especially if more than one of your sources has multiple authors.
-In some cases, you may need to emphasize the differences between what two or more sources say, as in the following example:

-While Smith and Jones (2004) found that most patients prefer to be actively involved in their own healthcare, Anderson and Schneider (2005) found the opposite to be the case in their study of the same phenomenon.
+In some cases, you may need to emphasize the differences between what two or more sources say, as in the following example: While Smith and Jones (2004) found that most patients prefer to be actively involved in their own healthcare, Anderson and Schneider (2005) found the opposite to be the case in their study of the same phenomenon.
 What may help explain this difference is that the participants in Anderson and Schneider's (2005) study were older and perhaps less prone to participation in the first place.

 In this excerpt, it is clear which source said what.
 It is always important to include the date immediately after the author(s), especially when there may be multiple sources by the same author but published in different years.
-The author who wrote the excerpt above may go on to say:

-Later research by Anderson and Schneider (2007) confirmed that older patients tend to prefer less of an active role than their younger counterparts.
+The author who wrote the excerpt above may go on to say: Later research by Anderson and Schneider (2007) confirmed that older patients tend to prefer less of an active role than their younger counterparts.